-The People.
-Cambodian people have been to hell and back after the murderous Khmer Rouge regime, political instability and poverty but they have bounced back with an infectious optimism.
-People seem content with simple, peaceful lives and are mostly genuine, open, friendly and charming people.
+Cambodian people have been through more than most due to the murderous Khmer Rouge regime, political instability and poverty but they have bounced back with an infectious optimism.
+People seem content with simple, peaceful lives and are mostly genuine, open, friendly and charming.
 Despite their circumstances and history this really is the land of a thousand smiles but unlike tourist weary Thailand these are genuine smiles.
-The Khmer people are the main reason why I love Cambodia.
+The Khmer people are the main reason why I loved traveling in Cambodia.

-Cambodia feels unique and undeveloped.
-Sleepy, dusty dilapidated towns gracefully bear the scars, trials and tribulations of such a fascinating past with charismatic uniqueness and, due to the tragic history of Cambodia, Khmers have developed ingenious ways of doing things, for example the clever bamboo train near Battambang.
+Floating villages and sleepy, dusty, dilapidated towns gracefully bear the scars, trials and tribulations of such a fascinating past with charismatic uniqueness and, due to the tragic history of Cambodia, Khmers have developed ingenious ways of doing things, for example the clever bamboo train near Battambang.

 The capital Phnom Penh once the ‘Pearl of Asia’ is making a comeback but is still mercifully low rise and charming with elegant streets, French colonial architecture and a pleasant riverside setting where elaborate golden temple spires and curving Khmer rooftops still dominate the skyline.
 For now, Cambodia remains undeveloped and untarnished by globalisation and modern global brands that threaten to suck out the character and create identikit cities.

-The Food.
-Everyone’s eaten Thai, Indian and Chinese cuisines before but the creamy, coconuty, delicious and delicately flavoured Khmer cuisine is a new treat to discover and you can take a cooking class to learn how to recreate the delicious and delicately balanced flavours yourself.
+Everyone’s eaten Thai, Indian and Chinese cuisines before but the creamy, coconuty, delicious and delicately flavoured Khmer cuisine is a new treat to discover.
+You can even take a cooking class to learn how to recreate the delicious and delicately balanced flavours yourself.

-It’s So Cheap.
 I know, cost is not the most important factor, but when a country is cheap it’s just easier to have a great time and you can spend longer there.
-US Dollars are widely used and Cambodia is super cheap, it’s common to buy beer in a bar for 50 cents, a short tuk tuk ride is about a dollar, a few dollars can get you a nice restaurant meal and $6-$8 for a decent double room makes traveling here easy on a budget.
+Cambodia is super affordable and US Dollars are widely used.
+You can buy beer in a bar for 50 cents, a short tuk tuk ride is about a dollar, a few dollars can get you a restaurant meal and $8 for a decent double room makes it easy to travel Cambodia on a budget.